 The administration and staff discourages parent(s)/guardian(s) from taking students on vacation when school is in session.
 Absences during final exam periods are to be avoided at all costs.
-If circumstances necessitate absence from school for non-emergency family situations, college visitations, and any ALL DAY absences known ahead of time, a prearranged absence notification must be completed.
+If circumstances necessitate absence from school for non-emergency family situations, college visitations, and any ALL DAY absences of more than 5 consecutive school days known ahead of time, a "Notification of Pre-Arranged Absence" form must be completed.